 During the teleportation experiments, the data is recorded in two equivalent ways depending on the employed setup configuration.
 For the case without the spectral filtering of the etalon, we acquire a complete list of timestamps from all channels and use them to construct the threefold coincidences histograms within a correlation time of 100 ns.
-For the measurements performed with the etalon filter, due to the longer integration time and the large amount of collected timestamps, the detection events are analyzed in real-time and reduced to the threefold coincidences within a maximum time delay of 0.6 ns.
-The temporal window is not chosen with the purpose of improving the efficiency of the protocol by temporal filtering.
-In fact, this strategy is not particularly effective here given the fact that the detector time jitter is higher than the emission lifetimes, no matter how narrow the time gating we could not achieve an improvement in HOM visibility comparable with the one obtained with spectral filtering.
-Moreover, the window is large enough to discard only a small fraction of the coincidence events.
-For the entanglement measurement, less than 8% of the potential coincidences have been excluded with a change of only 0.02 in the entanglement fidelity, comparable with the measurement error.
-The time window was chosen instead to minimize the number of accidental threefold coincidences due to events in which the early and late photon enter the BSM beam splitter from the same side (corresponding to the side peaks in the HOM histogram), while discarding a minimal number of potential teleportation events.
+For the measurements performed with the etalon filter, due to the longer integration time and the large amount of collected timestamps, the detection events are analyzed in realtime and reduced to the threefold coincidences within a maximum time delay of 0.6 ps.
+The temporal window is chosen in a way that the fraction of discarded potential teleportation events is negligible, while the accidental threefold coincidences from side peaks are minimized.
 Eight combinations of channels are recorded, stemming from the two possible outputs of the quantum state tomography on the XX photons and from the four possible ways of probing the measurement of a Bell state on the X photons, two for the state $|\psi^-\rangle$ and the other two for $|\psi^+\rangle$.
-The polarization density matrices are built using the direct inversion singlequbit tomography method41, which always returns a physical state for the data collected in our experiment.
+The polarization density matrices are built using the direct inversion single-qubit tomography method49, which always returns a physical state for the data collected in our experiment.